Districts (DSTRX) Metrics

 How is Districts performing compared to the broader crypto market?

-Over the past 7 days, Districts has declined by 0.97%, underperforming the overall crypto market which posted a 0.42% decline.
-This indicates a temporary lag in DSTRX's price action relative to the broader market momentum.
+Over the past 7 days, Districts has gained 16.12%, outperforming the overall crypto market which posted a 0.10% gain.
+This indicates strong performance in DSTRX's price action relative to the broader market momentum.

 Trends Market Overview